Vento sulla luna

 "Vento sulla luna" (lit.
-'Wind on the moon') is a song by Italian singer Annalisa with featuring vocals by Rkomi.
-It was released by Warner Music Italy on 29 November 2019 as the first single from her seventh studio album Nuda.
+'Wind on the moon') is a song co-written and recorded by Italian singer Annalisa with featured vocals by Italian rapper Rkomi.
+It was released by Warner Music Italy on 29 November 2019 as the lead single from her seventh studio album Nuda.

+The song was written by the two artists with co-writing contribution by Italian singer-songwriter Franco126 and composed and produced by Dario Faini.

 Composition

 It was written by Annalisa, Rkomi, Franco126 and Dardust, and produced by Dardust.

 Music video

 A music video to accompany the release of "Vento sulla luna" was then released onto YouTube on 3 December 2019.
 The video was directed by Enea Colombi and shot in the Monte Amiata Housing in Milan.